yehia67/documentation/iot/0.1/how-to-guides/setup-sbc.md

 2. Insert your SD card and turn on your SBC

+## Step 2.
+Set up your SBC

-## Continue with the setup for your specific device
+You have the following options for setting up your SBC:

-- If you can use a display and keyboard at your device, follow the ["Set up devices with keyboard and display"](#set-up-devices-with-keyboard-and-display) guide
+- If you have a display and a keyboard, follow the ["Set up devices with keyboard and display"](#use-a-display-and-keyboard) guide
-- If you do not have display and keyboard, but an USB-to-UART-Adapter, follow the ["Set up your device through a USB-to-UART adapter"](#set-up-your-device-through-a-usb-to-uart-adapter) guide
+- If you don't have a display and a keyboard, but you do have a USB-to-UART connector, follow the ["Set up your device through a USB-to-UART adapter"](#set-up-your-device-through-a-usb-to-uart-adapter) guide
-- If you only have Ethernet, follow the ["Set up Ethernet devices"](#set-up-ethernet-devices) guide
+- If you have only an Ethernet port, follow the ["Set up Ethernet devices"](#set-up-ethernet-devices) guide

-## Set up devices with keyboard and display
+### Use a display and a keyboard

-1. Connect keyboard and display to your SBC
+1. Connect the display and the keyboard to your SBC

 2. Log in with the default user and password